metakeule/speccer/spec/spec.md

 ## FEATURE 10 show list of paragraphs of a section

 RESPONSIBLE `mra`
-STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
+STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-13`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

 Go into a folder that contains your spec and run

-    speccer -cmd positions -sec SCENARIOS
+    speccer -cmd positions -sec SCENARIO

-to see a list of all paragraphs of the SCENARIOS section.
+to see a list of all paragraphs of the SCENARIO section.
 Each paragraph has the first line printed preceeded by a number indicating the position of the paragraph inside the section.
 This position can be used to print or change the paragraph.

 ******